fardinabbasi/Logistic_Regression/README.md

 Below is a scatter plot of the first dataset.

 <img src="/readme_images/a.png">
-Here are the decision boundaries fitted for feature maps ranging from dimension 1 to 9.
+Here are the decision boundaries fitted for feature maps ranging from dimensions 1 to 9.

 | Degree 1 | Degree 2 | Degree 3 |
 | --- | --- | --- |
 | <img src="/readme_images/a1.png"> | <img src="/readme_images/a2.png"> | <img src="/readme_images/a3.png"> |